BlueBrain/atlas-densities/README.rst

         --output-path=data/ccfv2/measurements/lit_densities.csv

-Fitting of transfer functions from mean region intensity to neuron density
+Fit transfer functions from mean region intensity to neuron density
 ---------------------

 We fit here transfer functions that describe the relation between mean ISH expression in regions of